cmcrow2/Architect/README.md

 </details>

 # About
-I was tasked with re-engineering the backend of the "Questions and Answers" service of a mock fashion website frontend.
+I was tasked with re-engineering the backend of the "Reviews" service of a mock fashion website frontend.
 I designed:
   * RESTful API to handle requests to a database system of my own choosing
-  * ETL (Extract, Transform, Load) process on a raw, flawed data set consisting of over twelve million records
+  * ETL (Extract, Transform, Load) process on a raw, flawed data set consisting of over thirty million records
   * Design and build an API server to provide data to the client in the format specified by the API documentation
   * Optimize database and query methods for speed and response
   * Deploy to the cloud using AWS
   * Stress test all API routes, checking for RPS (requests per second), latency, and error rate

-The final product, when tested with <a href="https://loader.io">loader.io</a> with a maximum of 667 users per second, registered an average response time of 5 ms with a 0.0% error rate.
+The final product, when tested with <a href="https://loader.io">loader.io</a> with a maximum of 667 users per second, registered an average response time of 14 ms with a 0.0% error rate.

 ![](Stress test screenshot)